py-why/EconML/doc/spec/api.rst

 Linear in Treatment CATE Estimators
 -----------------------------------

 In many settings, we might want to make further structural assumptions on the form of the data generating process.
-One particular prevalent assumption is that the outcome $y$ is linear in the treatment vector and therefore that the marginal effect is constant across treatments, i.e.:
+One particular prevalent assumption is that the outcome :math:`y` is linear in the treatment vector and therefore that the marginal effect is constant across treatments, i.e.:

 .. math ::
     Y =~& H(X, W) \cdot T + g(X, W, \epsilon)